Skip to main content

 BigCommerce is a powerful ecommerce platform dedicated to their customers and making an impact on their customers' businesses.
 The company has the following core values:

-• Customers First – As with a lot of retail companies, BigCommerce places a big priority on customer service and customer satisfaction.
+• Customers First – As with a lot of retail companies, BigCommerce places a big priority on customer service systems and customer satisfaction.
 As noted on their website, the "company exists to help merchants sell more".

 • A Team On A Mission – Teamwork is important to success for BigCommerce, and their website notes that the primary goal of their teamwork is to assist customers, which connects closely with their first value above.